Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 The following particularities are relevant when you import your orders from *BigCommerce* to the *Omni-Channel* module.

 The import of offers is supported by the *BigCommerce* driver.
 - You can define the orders that are to be imported.
-For detailed information, see [Configure BigCommerce connection](../Integration/02_ManageBigCommerceConnection.md#configure-bigcommerce-connection).
+For detailed information, see [Configure BigCommerce connection](./02_ManageBigCommerceConnection.md#configure-bigcommerce-connection).
 - The *BigCommerce* connection enables parallel imports to handle larger loads.

 The driver manages the following data:
 - Contained products
 - Billing address
-- Shipping address
+- One shipping address
 - Sales channels
   All sale channels that you connect via *BigCommerce* are handled as sub sales channels.
 This architecture enables you to run multiple stores in *BigCommerce*.